WingSingFung/TISDiSS/README.md

 ### Inference

-Run inference on your audio files:
+Navigate to the example directory and run inference on your audio files:

 ```bash
 cd egs2/wsj0_2mix/enh1